Zakeke offers you two ways to add cut/safety/bleed lines to your customizable products:

 1. Pro method

-Zakeke allows you to add the Bleed/Cut Lines by importing a PDF-Layers (OCG) file where each layer of the PDF can include the vector path that can be used for bleed lines or cut lines or any other line.
+Zakeke allows you to add the Bleed/Cut Lines by importing a PDF-Layers (OCG) file where each layer of the PDF can include the vector path that can be used for bleed lines or cut lines or any other line or mark.
 You can manage every single line independently.

 The final PDF for printing will be obtained by overlapping the layers contained in the uploaded PDF with the design created by your customer.